It's almost May 1, aka National College Decision Day.

 - Attitude is everything.
 Your state of mind—positive or negative—will absolutely influence your college experience.
 Keep it positive now and when you arrive on campus.

-If—still a big “if”—you find you want or need to transfer colleges, sure, you will need to adjust your plans.
+If—still a big “if”—you eventually want or need to transfer colleges, sure, you will need to adjust your plans.
 And you might be disappointed at first, but people who make this realization are actually pretty lucky.
 They know themselves well enough to say “I’m not happy here,” and they’re brave enough to admit they made a mistake.
 Most importantly, they’ve freed themselves to go to a college that truly fits them.

 Take comfort in remembering that nothing is set in stone, tons of people are there to help you, and no matter what happens, a huge adventure lies ahead.